samkatariya/codsoft/README.md

 # codsoft
-This repository contains the tasks for the internship at codsoft.
+This repository contains all the tasks for the internship at codsoft.